saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 > - [IP address list for Web Hosting clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP)
 > - [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit)
 >
-> If you would like to subscribe to a Sectigo EV SSL certificate for a domain name (e.g. `domain.tld`), please check that its subdomain in www (e.g. `www.domain.tld`) also points to the IP address of your web hosting plan, and is correctly declared as a multisite.
+> If you would like to subscribe to a Sectigo EV SSL certificate for a domain name (e.g. `domain.tld`), please check that its www subdomain (e.g. `www.domain.tld`) also points to the IP address of your web hosting plan, and is correctly declared as a multisite.
 >
 > If you order a Sectigo EV SSL certificate without checking the previous points, you will need to make a correction at a later date.
 You will then need to delete the Sectigo EV SSL certificate you have previously subscribed to **without being able to receive a refund**, then order a new one.
 The goal is for the new Sectigo EV SSL certificate to include both your domain name `domain.tld` and its subdomain in “www” `www.domain.tld`.
 >